dumitrescustefan/dumitrescustefan/README.md

 #### 2020

 * April: Trained an released the *first monolingual Romanian BERT model* with @ and @ .

+#### 2019 and before

+* [RoWordNet](https://github.com/dumitrescustefan/RoWordNet) [pip package](https://pypi.org/project/rowordnet/) providing quick access to the Romanian WordNet.
+After all these years it's still the only python plug-and-play package for Romanian - seems to be working well :)
+* Developed [NLP-Cube](https://github.com/adobe/NLP-Cube) with @tiberiu (lead).
+Started as an entry in the 2018 Conll competition and evolved into a multilingual toolkit providing Tokenization, Sentence Segmentation, Lemmatization, POS and DEP parsing, trained on the Universal Dependencies dataset.
+Unfortunately, it's not longer actively maintained.

 #### Selected publications